De Anza High School

 De Anza High School is a secondary school located in Richmond, California, United States, named after Spanish explorer Juan Bautista de Anza.
-It is part of the West Contra Costa Unified School District and serves northeast Richmond, the unincorporated communities of El Sobrante and Rollingwood and a small portion of San Pablo.
+It is part of the West Contra Costa Unified School District and serves northeast Richmond, the unincorporated communities of El Sobrante and Rollingwood, and a small portion of San Pablo.

 History

 The school originally opened in 1955.
 In 2005 local voters passed Measure J, a bond measure which included $161 million to completely rebuild the De Anza campus.
 Reconstruction began in 2009 with a new all-weather track and artificial-turf football field, along with the demolition of the gym and other site preparation work.
 The new facility was opened for the start of the 2013 - 2014 school year.

-The school offers four academies: Health Academy, Information Technology Academy, Law Academy, and Air Force JROTC.

-School clubs include Anime Club, Asian-Pacific Islander, Art Association Club, Banju Community Club, Black Student Union, Christian Club, Freedom of Movement, French, Gay/Straight Alliance, Glee Club, Graffiti Arts, Guitar, Hip-Hop Club, Health Occupational Society of America (HOSA), Interact, MESA, Outdoor Rec, Poetry, Robotics, Shimada, Speech & Debate, Video Game Club, and Yearbook.
+The school offers four specialized course tracks intended to prepare students for a specific career, known as academies.
+The academies offered are health, information technology, law and JROTC.
+There are also many student-run clubs at De Anza, which range from clubs founded based around a shared interest like anime to clubs intended to support minority populations at the school.